 As a new gardener, you’re all starry-eyed with visions of beautiful, productive gardens, right?
 The thing is, starting off on the wrong foot could make you loathe gardening, and that’s NOT what you want.
 It shouldn’t feel like a chore.
 Tending to your backyard micro-farm should be fun!

-Here are a few things you DON’T want to do:
+Here are a few things NOT to do:

 - Thou shalt not plant a GIANT garden your first year.
 Unless your goal is failure, then be my guest.